 The chart is the following:

 However, the previous chart only shows the average value or central point in the conversion rate range.
-We would like to see the range of each test in the chart.
-Then we will add two more lines: one line (black) at the bottom representing the start of the range, and one line on top (green) showing the end of the range.
+We would like to see the variety of each test in the chart.
+Then we will add two more lines: one line (black) at the bottom representing the start of the range, and one line on top (green) showing the end of the spectrum.
 Let’s see the new chart

-In order to understand the previous chart we need to isolate and identify each conversion range.
-For example in the following image we can see the conversion range for the test NEW UX.
-The range for this test is 14% to 15.7%, this means that conversion rate is in the range [14% , 15.7%] with a confidence of 95%
+To understand the previous chart we need to isolate and identify each conversion range.
+For example, in the following image, we can see the conversion range for the test NEW UX.
+The field for this test is 14% to 15.7%; this means that the conversion rate is in the range [14 %, 15.7%] with a confidence of 95%

 The next step is to put all the pieces together and understand how to compare the range of Variation A with the range of variation B, Let’s see an example:

-In the previous image we can see that Variation A range is 8%-11%, while variation B range is 14%-15.7%.
-In this case, it is clear that Variation B is better than A, because the worst case on Variation B (14%) is better than the best case on variation A (11.8%).
-We leave to the reader the analysis of range when there are range overlapping.
+In the previous image, we can see that Variation A range is 8%-11%, while variation B range is 14%-15.7%.
+In this case, it is clear that Variation B is better than A because the worst case on Variation B (14%) is better than the best case on variation A (11.8%).
+We leave the reader the analysis of range when there is range overlapping.

-In this article we covered an important metric called conversion rate metric, the A/B Tests technique and how to create a chart in TeamSQL to evaluate and analyze results of A/B Tests.
-Charts in TeamSQL are very flexible, you can use aggregation functions (like sum, average, standard deviation) to calculate new metrics on which base the charts..
-You can apply this technique to any change to your e-commerce web site.
+In this article, we covered a vital metric called conversion rate metric, the A/B Tests technique and how to create a chart in TeamSQL to evaluate and analyze the results of A/B Tests.
+Charts in TeamSQL are very flexible; you can use aggregation functions (like sum, average, standard deviation) to calculate new metrics on which base the charts.
+You can apply this technique to any change to your e-commerce website.
 Let’s try to adapt to your database!